 Traverse City, Michigan

 The National Cherry Festival is known all over the world for a reason.
 It’s kitchy and fun and has cherry-branding everywhere so you feel right at home if you came looking for a hometown festival.
 But there’s literally something for everyone.
 Families will enjoy the range of activities, from everything Lake Michigan has to offer to music and air show.
 Don’t forget arts and crafts and wine tasting (very family-friendly and the wine is world-class!) as well as fireworks and sand sculptures.
-Be sure to check the 2010 Event Schedule to plan your trip.
 The surrounding area of Michigan is all family friendly and road trip heaven.
 Plan to spend time just exploring and taking your time.
 Farm stands have everything imaginable out for sale, so you’ll never go hungry.

 Music City Hot Chicken Festival